thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

-  The sailing catamarans are smooth and stable and very open plan making them perfect for your next birthday party event.
+  The sailing catamarans are smooth and stable and very open plan making them the perfect venue for your next birthday party event.

   You can choose to BYO everything or we can arrange all the catering for you.